 ArcGIS Pro Trial

 A free, temporary license to try ArcGIS Pro.
-Each trial includes a single ArcGIS Pro license that is intended for one person's use.
-The ArcGIS Pro license is a Named User license and the license level is Advanced.
 See the ArcGIS Pro Free Trial page.

 ArcGIS public account

-A text file, authorization.respc, used to complete the software license authorization process when an internet connection is not available.
-See Authorization files.
+A text file that can be used to authorize software licenses when an internet connection is not available.
+See Create and use authorization files.

 Concurrent Use license

-A type of software license that allows many users to share access to ArcGIS Desktop applications from computers on a network.
-See ArcGIS Desktop license types.
+A type of software license that allows many users to share access to ArcGIS Pro.
+See ArcGIS Pro license types.

 Compare to Extension.

-A product that integrates seamlessly with an ArcGIS Desktop core product to provide specialized functionality.
-Examples of extensions are Spatial Analyst, 3D Analyst, and Image Analyst.
+A product that integrates seamlessly with ArcGIS Pro to provide specialized functionality.
+See ArcGIS Pro extensions.

-For ArcGIS Pro and other ArcGIS Desktop products, a licensing choice (Basic, Standard, or Advanced) that determines the scope of product functionality.
-See ArcGIS Desktop license levels.
+An ArcGIS Pro licensing option (Basic, Standard, or Advanced) that determines the scope of product functionality.
+See ArcGIS Pro license levels.

 See ArcGIS License Manager.

-The portal that validates a user's credentials when they start ArcGIS Pro.
-The licensing portal is marked with a key icon on the Portals tab of the ArcGIS Pro Settings page.
+The portal that validates a user's credentials when they start ArcGIS Pro with a Named User license.
+The licensing portal is marked with a key icon on the Portals page in the ArcGIS Pro settings.

 Compare to Active portal and Portal.